scubajorgen/moviedownload/README.md

 ```

 * -f Defines the input file
-* -b The input file is updated, but before it is back upped for the case that the input file is destroyed
+* -b The input file is backuped to this file, but before it is back upped for the case that the input file is destroyed.
+If not defined, the software automatically generates a unique name.
 * -o Overwrite.
 By default once filled in fields are not overwritten. -o true overwrites.
 * -a Indicates to process only the records that have not succesfully been processed, or all (-a true)
 * -k API Key can optionally be passed.
 If not passed, the program tries to read it from apikey.txt